 The Tobacco Advertising Prohibition Act 1992 also restricts tobacco advertising to the internet and other electronic media in Australia.
 It is an offence for any person to publish tobacco advertising on the internet or other electronic media in Australia – for example, via mobile phone, unless certain limited exceptions apply (section 15A).

 Internet point-of-sale tobacco advertising

 A key exception allows internet point-of-sale tobacco advertising, provided that it complies with state or territory legislation that expressly deals with internet point-of-sale tobacco advertising or, in the absence of such legislation, Australian Government regulations (section 16A).
 States and territories have not yet enacted legislation expressly dealing with internet point-of-sale tobacco advertising.

-Australian Government regulations commencing on 6 September 2012 set out specific requirements regarding the content and format of internet point-of-sale tobacco advertisements.
-Essentially, advertisements need to be presented in a plain, text-only format (i.e. no product images) with, among other things, graphic health warnings and warnings about age restrictions on tobacco sales.
+The Act and the Tobacco Advertising Prohibition Regulation 2012 (the Regulation), which commenced on 6 September 2012, set out specific requirements regarding the content and format of internet point-of-sale tobacco advertisements.
+The Regulation aims to reduce the attractiveness and appeal of internet point-of-sale tobacco advertisements, particularly to young people.
+Broadly, advertisements need to be presented in a plain, text-only format (i.e. no product images) with, among other things, graphic health warnings and warnings about age restrictions on tobacco sales.

 How to make a complaint about the Tobacco Advertising Prohibition Act 1992 (the Act)

 The Department conducts investigations into potential breaches as part of its general role in administering the Act.